intltechventures/Lab.Architecture/Principles/40-Data/README.md

 7. All data elements SHOULD be defined in an enterprise-wide Data Dictionary.

-8. Domain Driven Design (DDD) should be used to define Bounded Contexts.
+8. Domain Driven Design (DDD) SHOULD be used to define Bounded Contexts.

-9. TBD...
+9. Sensitive data MUST be encrypted at-rest, and in-transit.

-10. TBD...
+10. Data MUST be governed